nglviewer/mdsrv/README.md

 Configuration file
 ------------------

 Optional.
-Copy/rename the sample `app.cfg` file.
-It allows e.g. setting data directories that will be accessible through the web server and to define access restrictions.
+Copy/rename the sample [app.cfg](app.cfg.sample) file.
+It allows e.g. setting `data_dir` data directories that will be accessible through the web server and to define access restrictions.

-    cp app.cfg.sample app.cfg

 Running
 =======

-The `mdsrv` command strats a local server and opens a browser window with the web application.
+The `mdsrv` command starts a local server and opens a browser window with the web application.

 To use a custom configuration file